04 December 2017

 Nanopore sequencing is a valuable complement to Garvan’s existing genomic sequencing technologies as it can read very long DNA and RNA molecules then make this data available almost instantly.

-The Garvan Institute is one of only two worldwide to have achieved certification to provide nanopore sequencing as a service, following its acquisition of Oxford Nanopore Technologies’ GridION sequencer.
+Garvan is one of only two worldwide to have achieved certification to provide nanopore sequencing as a service, following its acquisition of Oxford Nanopore Technologies’ GridION sequencer.

 “Nanopore sequencing provides alternative yet complementary capabilities to our existing short-read technologies, allowing us to rapidly identify genetic features that can be difficult to assess with other approaches, such as large genome rearrangements or epigenetic marks,” said Dr Martin Smith, Genomic Technologies Program leader at Garvan’s Kinghorn Centre for Clinical Genomics (KCCG).